zhaomengqi/Midterm_project/README.md

 • Deploy the model and provide examples on how to invoke the api and how to interpret the results.
 Create a Jupyter notebook to illustrate how to use your REST API

-###  Enhancing your REST API: Geospatial search: each record has a Latitude and Longitude.
+###  4.Enhancing your REST API: Geospatial search: each record has a Latitude and Longitude.
 The goal is to create a REST API that given a Lat and Long, should return the top 10 closest homes.

 Write a Jupyter notebook and illustrate using this REST API and review these articles for the algorithm and how to use SQL to get these results:

 ✓ http://www.arubin.org/files/geo_search.pdf
 ✓ https://www.percona.com/blog/2014/06/19/using-udfs-for-geo-distance-search-in-mysql/
 ✓ https://www.percona.com/blog/2013/10/21/using-the-new-mysql-spatial-functions-5-6-for-geo-enabled-applications/